How hard can it be to schedule multiple projects?

 Multi project planning and scheduling challenges

 Let’s take a minute to understand what makes multi project planning and scheduling hard.

 - Resources typically work on more than one project at the same time.

 - Each project has its own project plan meaning no consolidated view of who is doing what and when.

 - Failure to manage resource allocations across multiple projects leads to over-allocation issues.

 - Lack of clarity about priorities leads to resources being allocated to the least valuable work.

-How to do multi project planning and scheduling
+How do you do multi project planning and scheduling?

 There is no secret formula for multi project scheduling.

 But there are a number of best practices that will deliver huge benefits to your planning process.

 Here are some key things that should incorporated into your resource planning framework.

-1. You need a consolidated view of your resource utilization
+1. Get a consolidated view of your resource utilization

 Let’s start with resources.
 You know the pesky people who work on your projects.